History of the Dallas Mavericks: 1990–1993: Free-falling

-The team endured numerous changes in 1990, losing Sam Perkins to the Lakers via free agency and suffering injuries to practically their entire 1990–91 starting lineup.
+The team endured a number of changes in 1990, losing Sam Perkins to the Lakers via free agency and suffering injuries to practically their entire 1990–91 starting lineup.
 The players they managed to acquire—Rodney McCray, Fat Lever and Alex English—were all in the twilight of their careers.
 On March 9 it was announced that Fat Lever would have season-ending surgery on his right knee, and that very night, Tarpley suffered a knee injury of his own which ended his season.
 The Mavericks' season only got worse from there, and they finished with a record of 28–54, the worst in the NBA, falling behind even the second-year Minnesota Timberwolves and Orlando Magic.
 In March 1991, Tarpley was charged with suspicion of driving while intoxicated and was suspended again by the NBA.

 It got even worse in 1991–92.
 Before the season even began, Tarpley violated the league's substance abuse policy for the third time and was banned from the NBA for life.
 The former Sixth Man Award winner's fall from grace was complete.
 The few talented players the Mavericks had remaining to them were lost to injury.
 Brad Davis' back problems forced him to retire in mid-January, and Fat Lever had knee surgery again on January 29, missing the remainder of the season—hardly worth the cost of losing two first-round draft picks.
 The team finished with a 22–60 record.

 In 1992–93 the rebuilding began in earnest, with the Mavs trading Rolando Blackman—who by that point had surpassed Mark Aguirre as the team's all-time leading scorer—to the New York Knicks for a first-round draft pick.
 Blackman had made four All-Star Game appearances in his Mavericks career.
 Herb Williams joined the Knicks as a free agent.
 Fat Lever underwent more surgery and missed the entire 1992–93 season.
 Derek Harper was the team's sole bright spot, leading the team with 18.3 points per game.